GET IN TOUCH

 Background on Digital Tax Filing

-Electronic filing has become the standard method for taxpayers nationwide, offering faster processing, quicker refunds, and fewer errors than paper returns.
-Illinois has encouraged residents to file electronically through the MyTax Illinois account system for several years, offering options to pay balances, view prior filings, and download tax records online.
+Electronic filing has become the standard nationwide, offering faster processing, quicker refunds, and fewer errors than paper returns.
+Illinois has encouraged residents to file electronically through the MyTax Illinois system for several years, offering options to pay balances, view prior filings, and download tax records.

-The state’s participation in the IRS Direct File pilot reflects a coordinated effort to simplify tax filing at both the federal and state levels.
+The state's participation in the IRS Direct File pilot reflected a coordinated effort to simplify tax filing at both the federal and state levels.
 The Internal Revenue Service launched the pilot in 2023 to test a free, government-run filing option.
-Strong participation and high satisfaction prompted its expansion in 2025.
+Strong participation and high satisfaction among users who filed prompted its expansion in 2025, though overall uptake remained lower than projected.
+The IRS discontinued the program in November 2025, citing low participation rates and a preference for strengthening existing free filing programs, particularly IRS Free File, a long-standing public-private partnership with commercial tax software providers.

 How Illinois Fits into the IRS Direct File Pilot

-The Illinois Department of Revenue stated that the partnership helps align data sharing between agencies, while also improving efficiency in related areas, such as the property tax system, cigarette tax returns, and motor fuel tax law reporting.
-Officials noted that the updates support ongoing reforms under recent public acts aimed at increasing transparency and reducing administrative burdens on certain taxing jurisdictions.
+The Illinois Department of Revenue stated that the partnership helped align data sharing among agencies and improved efficiency in related areas, such as the property tax system, cigarette tax returns, and motor fuel tax law reporting.
+Officials noted that the updates supported ongoing reforms under recent public acts aimed at increasing transparency and reducing administrative burdens on certain taxing jurisdictions.

-Illinois’s inclusion also helps local governments track gross receipts and revenue committed under existing state programs.
-By integrating Direct File with MyTax Illinois, the state aims to reduce eligible penalties, enhance compliance, and simplify the process for Illinois customers to report income and respond electronically to final notices.
+Illinois's inclusion also helped local governments track gross receipts and revenue committed under existing state programs.
+By integrating Direct File with MyTax Illinois, the state aimed to reduce eligible penalties, enhance compliance, and simplify the process for Illinois customers to report income and respond to final notices electronically.

 Federal and State Perspectives